-As shown previously in the chapter, the survey instructed participants to indicate whether they had made a diagnosis other than subluxation in the majority of cases of each listed condition seen in their practices during the previous year.
-Figures 9.1a and Figure 9.1b graph, in descending order, the conditions for which more than 50% of respondents indicated that they made a non-subluxation-based diagnosis in the majority of cases that they saw in the previous year.
+As shown previously in the chapter, the 2003 Survey of Chiropractic Practice instructed participants to indicate whether they had made a diagnosis other than subluxation in the majority of cases of each listed condition seen in their practices during the previous year.
+Figure 8.5 graphically presents, in descending order, the conditions for which more than 50% of respondents indicated that they made a non-subluxation-based diagnosis in the majority of cases that they saw in the previous year.